 The experience of many developing countries reveals uneven regional effects of international economic integration.
 For example, China's recent globalization process took place jointly with large movements of workers and export-oriented industries toward fast-growing coastal regions (World Bank, 2009).
 The standard view in international trade theory interprets countries as points in space, missing this type of phenomenon.
 In this paper we introduce an internal geography to the canonical model of international trade driven by comparative advantages to study the regional effects of external economic integration.
 The theory rationalizes patterns of specialization, employment, and relative incomes observed in developing countries that opened up to trade.
-We find support for the theory's main prediction about the regional pattern of specialization in industry-level data from Chinese prefectures, and document that alternative explanations based on economies of scale or location fundamentals do not fully account for this pattern.
+A key feature of the model is that comparative-advantage industries locate closer to international gates.
+We find evidence consistent with this pattern in industry-level data from Chinese prefectures, and document that alternative explanations based on economies of scale or location fundamentals do not fully account for it.